kostya-zero/kvdb/README.md

 # `KVDB`

-KVDB is a key-value database with support for multiple maps in one database.
-It means you can create separate maps with their own keys.
-This approach is chosen to prevent multiple services to overwrite their keys.
+KVDB is a lightweight key‑value store written in Go.
+It keeps data in named maps so multiple services can share a single server without clobbering each other's keys.
+The server exposes a plain TCP protocol and can optionally persist all updates to a file.

 ## Installation

 #### GitHub Releases

 Download an archive from [GitHub Releases]("https://github.com/kostya-zero/kvdb/releases") and extract the KVDB binary to directory that is added to `PATH`.

 #### Docker